Semi-classical understanding of flux quantization in superconductors: Flux quantization in superconductors

 \section{Flux quantization in superconductors}

-Now, let us note what happens in case of the electron pairs in the superconductors.
-To understand this aspect, we consider a chunk of superconducting material to which an external uniform magnetic field is applied, say in the $z$ direction.
+Now, let us investigate how the electrons form pairs in the superconductors.
+To understand this aspect, we consider a chunk of superconducting material to which an external uniform magnetic field $\vec{\mathcal{H}}$ is applied, say in the $z$ direction.
 Now, the temperature is gradually reduced below the critical temperature such that the magnetic field is expelled from the chunk and we have a superconductor.
 The electrons in this chunk are in the field of $\vec{\mathcal A}$.
-Since $\nabla\times\vec{\mathcal A} =0$, the electrons are subjected to $\psi_A=\int a(\mathcal{A}) {\bf e}^{-i\frac{e\int{\mathcal{A}}d{s}}{\hbar}} d{\mathcal A}$.
-On the other hand, $\vec{\mathcal{H}}={\bf0}$ in this chunk due to the Meissner effect.
-Though the electrons in this bulk superconducting region are not subjected to macroscopic magnetic field, these could experience the semi-classical wavefunction $\psi_M$ of the same~\cite{bhattacharya2021demystifying}.
-The expression of the basis wave function of $\psi_M$ was obtained in the previous section.
+Since $\nabla\times\vec{\mathcal A} =0$, the electrons are subjected to $\Psi_A=\int a(\mathcal{A}) {\bf e}^{-i\frac{e\oint{\mathcal{A}}d{s}}{\hbar}} d{\mathcal A}$.
+On the other hand, $\vec{\mathcal{B}}={\bf0}$ in this chunk due to the Meissner effect.
+Though the electrons in this bulk superconducting region are not subjected to macroscopic magnetic field, these could experience the semi-classical wavefunction $\psi_B$ of the same as found in the last section.

 If we assume that the dipoles, created due to the motion of the electrons, are aligned with the direction of the magnetic field ($z$ direction), then $\vec{\mu}\cdot\vec{\mathcal B}=\mu \mathcal{B}$.
 Noting that $\vec{\mu}=\frac{1}{2}\int _\tau{\bf r}\times\vec {\mathcal J}d\tau$, $\vec{\mathcal J}= \rho\vec{v}$ and the charge by $e=\rho d\tau$, we see that $\vec{\mu}=\mu\hat{z}=\frac{e}{2}{\bf r}\times\vec{v}=\frac {1}{2}e(xv_y-yv_x)\hat{z}$.
 Hence, $ \vec{\mu}\cdot\vec{\mathcal{B}}=\mu\mathcal{B}=\frac{1}{2}e( xv_y-yv_x)B$.
 Now, for uniform magnetic field $\vec{\mathcal {A}}= \frac{1}{2}\vec{\mathcal{B}}\times{\bf r}$.
-If we remove the vector notation, $\mathcal{A}=\frac{1}{2}\mathcal{B}r$, then $\psi_M$ can be written as:
+If we remove the vector notation, $\mathcal{A}=\frac{1}{2}\mathcal{B}r$, then $\psi_B$ can be written as:

+Hence, there are two different wavefunctions acting on the charged entities in a superconductor.
+One part was discussed in section~\ref{Sec3} and the other one is $\psi_B$ just noted before.
+Therefore, the effective wavefunction operating on the electrons in superconductors in the Meissner state is given by $\Psi_{AB}= \Psi_A\psi_B= \int a(\mathcal{A}){\bf e}^{-2i\frac{e\oint {\mathcal {A}}d{{s}}} {\hbar}}d{\mathcal{A}}$.
+This may raise a concern that the construction of an effective wavefunction $\Psi_A\psi_B$ can lead to an arithmetical coincidence of having $-2e$.
+The concern is apparently justified, as the form of the basis vector $\psi_B$ found in Eq.\eqref{eq18} is identical to the basis vector for $\Psi_A$, as found in Eq.\eqref{eq5}.